slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'No one is smarter than a small group.'*

 <!--
+you area a leader to somebody.leaders must be good followers. good leaders are leaders that grow up in the hierarchy.

 In order to be successful you will probably have to build a team of successful people to support you.
 You need them to be paid well and well taken care of.
 You must make it easy for them to succeed and you must teach them how to do it.
 You won’t do it alone.
 Put employees before customers.
 Owners make more than employees in the long run.

 We advance the welfare of others — often unconsciously — by sharing resources, cooperating, and collaborating within a social structure.
 As perhaps an unintended consequence, we find ourselves gaining power.
 Most often, this power is something that’s given to us, and not something we set out to seize.
 This runs directly counter to the popular belief that power is attained by becoming a Machiavellian super villain and using force, manipulation, deception, and strategic ruthlessness to take it at the expense of others.